Marcus Aurelius On Happiness & Having A Happy Life

 Equestrian Statue of Marcus Aurelius, Rome (Picture: Steven Zucker on Flickr)

-He also tells us the formula for good fortune: cultivate good morals, have noble intentions, and perform good actions.
+He also tells us the formula for lasting happiness: good morals, noble intentions, and upright actions.

 Marcus Aurelius Meditations 5.25